addy-dclxvi/blog/content/post/configuring-urxvt.md

 {{< / highlight >}}

 {{% notice note "Update 10 December 2018" %}}
-I have uploaded my selfmade bitmap font and write the description in [this post](/post/bitmap-fonts/)
+I have uploaded the fonts and write the description in [this post](/post/bitmap-fonts/)
 {{% /notice %}}